OliveraSofia/CucumberMaven/README.md

 ## Wikipedia feature

 This is a feature with static components but with a lot of scenarios.
 On this feature, I have made a setup where it is able to select on test cases which browser or browsers will be run. (or can be tested on different browsers on the same run)
-I have used hashmaps for multiple item selections
+I have used hashmaps for multiple item selections.

+##Next Steps checklist

+Next steps to cuntinue creating this template:

+* Use a xls file to take sensitive data (usernames and passwords).
+* Reserch Language reconigtion tools.
+* Implement appium to test on mobile platforms